artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 These provide enough for a most use-cases, but there is a more direct API and a few more JS-level techniques that you can use if you are really starting to feel like you're dropping frames inside a specific animation.

+## The long-term aspects of React Native

+What if Facebook stop maintaining React Native?
+Today it obviously doesn't look like it, but if you're talking the next 5 years - maybe it's not that rosy.
+The JavaScript world moves real fast, 5 years ago React didn't exist and Node still hadn't had it's [big divorce][iojs] and [re-married][iojs-together].

+Our perspective on dependencies has been that [you should always own then][own-deps] in the sense that you have an understanding of how they work technically and culturally.

+[TODO]

+## Performance

+Your app is now running a lot of it's code in JavaScript, isn't that slower?
+It's definitely true that your compiled JS will not be as fast as Objective-C or Swift.
+We haven't benchmarked our before/after view controllers because it's not a fair comparison, we switched [from REST to GrahpQL][graphql-ios] at the same time.
+Our networking time was reduced so drastically, that it's hard to talk about the JS vs native performance.

+However there are a few advantages to running your app in JavaScript:

+* There is no main thread, you cannot write blocking code
+* There is no need to recreate JSON into native representations
+* A lot of the hard work in React Native (layout, view manipulation) is done natively
+* For critical code, you can move to native, we did this for our image thumbnails

+One place that doesn't feel good writing in JavaScript is scroll events.
+This code has to generally be performance critical.
+This affects you when you want to have fancy transitions in your view controllers, however the animations API uses native code and with some careful consideration it's very feasible to re-write those scroll events into a declarative API.

+We found that the majority of our view controllers do a lot of work on init, then generally don't do anymore heavy lifting.
+So aside from our custom image thumbnails, we've not hit a point where we've had to move any code to be native in a year and a half.

 ## Facebook patent clause

-[TODO]
+This has come up a few times in discussion, Facebook have a bit of a custom license for their open source.
+Back in 2015, they made changes to the license that makes is problem for everyone but patent trolls.
+You can find a bunch of resources for further reading [on this gist][react-patents].

 ## Places where React Native hasn't fit for us

 So far, nowhere.

 Note though, the types of apps we create are exclusively API driven, with a unique visual style which totally covers the exposed UI surface.
-React Native is a great fit for this kind of app.
+React Native is a *great fit* for this kind of app.

 Our main app Eigen, is a `UIViewController` browser, and React Native components are just one type of `UIViewController` that can be browsed.
 Nearly every `UIViewController` is the representation of an API endpoint, so React Native + Relay is a great match.